bluelinklabs/ctzn/docs/schemas.md

   - When `type = json-pointer`, a json-pointer to the record attribute which will be used as the key.
   - When `type = string`, a string which will always be inserted in that segment.

+## Universal db schemas

+- `ctzn.network/dbmethod-call` A method-call to be handled by some database
+- `ctzn.network/dbmethod-result` The result of a method-call which has been handled by some database

 ## Public server db schemas

 - `ctzn.network/user` Record of a hosted user or community